UPDATED August 2021

 We call it being efficient.

 Competition among real estate agents is growing fiercer every year.
-In 2012, there were 999,824 licensed real estate agents in the U.S. Each year since then, the number of agents has grown between three and five percent.
-In 2019, that number was 1,403,128—a jump of nearly 29% in seven years.
+In 2012, there were about 1 million licensed real estate agents in the U.S. Each year since then, the number of agents has grown between three and five percent.
+In 2020, that number was 1.46 million—a record high.

 With a strong economy comes a strong housing market and, if history is any indication, more agents competing for those sales.